deathwatchgaming/Unity-BasicVehiclesControl_ForSyntyBR/README.md

  Note: as this uses currently as of this writing say 5 of the vehicles from such, and due to licensing such vehicles cannot be included in this repository obviously.
 As such the provided scripts and instructions thus require having / purchasing the Synty Polygon Battle Royale Asset:  https://assetstore.unity.com/packages/3d/environments/urban/polygon-battle-royale-low-poly-3d-art-by-synty-128513

-Player Controls: (provided playercontrol script for usage example if using vehicle entry script)
+Player Controls:
 ----------------

+  Note: Relkated to the provided playercontrol script for usage example if say using vehicle entry script.

-Player Forward:   W
+* Player Forward:   W
-Player Reverse:   S
+* Player Reverse:   S
-Player Left:      A
+* Player Left:      A
-Player Right:     D
+* Player Right:     D
-Player Jump:      Space
+* Player Jump:      Space
-Player Sprint:    Left Shift
+* Player Sprint:    Left Shift

-Vehicle Controls: (related to both variantion either standalone vehicle controller and entry script)
+Vehicle Controls:
 -----------------

+  Note: The following below are related to both variations either standalone vehicle controller usage and entry script usage.

-Vehicle Forward:  W
+* Vehicle Forward:  W
-Vehicle Reverse:  S
+* Vehicle Reverse:  S
-Turn Left:        A
+* Turn Left:        A
-Turn Right:       D
+* Turn Right:       D
-Apply Brake:      Space
+* Apply Brake:      Space

+Entry Script:

-Entry Script: (below are specific only when entry script is applied)
+  Note: The following found below are specific only when entry script is applied.

-Enter Vehicle:    E
+* Enter Vehicle:    E
-Exit Vehicle:     F
+* Exit Vehicle:     F

 Manual Setup Instruction:
 -------------------------